andi-f/glade_to_c/README.md

 # glade_to_c
 A simple program to parse Glade-Files with expat and create some c-code.

-usage:
+1. Compile

+You need the libexpat for comling the source

+2. Install

+Copy the binary into a $somewhere/bin

+3. Usage:

   glade_to_c $filename

   The program parses the file from glade and generate the following files:

     prototyp_widget-structure.h

     Define a structure with all widget

     prototyp_widget.c prototyp_widget.h

     Use gtk-builder to generate the widget and the callback

     prototyp_callback_widget.c  prototyp_callback_widget.h

     Callback funtion for all widget with a signal handler